 Combo Sleeper Mattress Buyer’s Guide

 The single most important factor when you’re looking at a mattress is that it will maintain proper spinal alignment so that your backbone is properly supported.
-If you sleep in just one position, that’s easy – less so if you are a combination sleeper and like to switch sleep position.
+If you sleep in just one position, that’s easy – less so if you are a combination sleeper and like to switch sleep position (known as combination sleeping).
 A mattress that’s firm and positive for a back sleeper might be too hard for a side sleeper who needs their hips and shoulders to sink in a little to maintain that alignment.
 A good mattress for a side sleeper could be way too body-hugging for a front sleeper.
 So to some extent, a good mattress for a combination sleeper is a compromise.

 You’ll want support that keeps your spine in its proper alignment whichever way up you’re sleeping.
 You’ll want a mattress that has a fast response so that it doesn’t resist when you want to turn over.
-And you’ll want good motion isolation too.
+And you’ll want good motion transfer isolation too.